By Sarah Wilkinson

 offering lessons.
 I didn’t want to be the person who put those barriers

 did I structure lessons in a traditional sense, drill through exercises

-unnecessarily or “sell” exams to students as something that
+unnecessarily or “sell” exams to students as something that would benefit

-Myself could not be more appropriate: “I celebrate myself and sing myself.”
+could not be more appropriate: “I celebrate myself and sing myself.”
 Let

 your children celebrate themselves.
-With freedom, but
+With freedom, but without judgements,

 Tips for Finding a Vocal Coach